 The Château de Fontainebleau was built as a medieval castle and eventually expanded into a huge palace.
 It’s located 55 kilometers (34 miles) southeast of the center of Paris and has served as a royal residence from Louis VII to Napoleon III.

 The medieval castle dates back to the year 1137 and eventually became one of the biggest royal castles in France.
 It was opened to the public as a national museum in the year 1927 and has been designated as a UNESCO World Heritage Site in 1981.

 9. Caernarfon Castle

-Caernarfon Castle Is often referred to as Carnarvon Castle or Caernarvon Castle and is a medieval castle located in Caernarfon, Gwynedd, north-west Wales.
+Caernarfon Castle Is sometimes referred to as Carnarvon Castle or Caernarvon Castle and is a medieval castle located in Caernarfon, Gwynedd, north-west Wales.
 It was built as a motte-and-bailey castle in the 11th century.

 The stone structure was built by King Edward I of England starting in the year 1283.
 The castle saw its last action during the English Civil War when it was held by Royalists and besieged 3 times by Parliamentarian forces.
 It was abandoned afterward and restored starting in the 19th century.